hnandago87/server-ui-react-node/README.md

 This app is configured for 3030 port on front end.

 Use that for localhost purposes.
 It is not yet ready for production based configuration.

+##Rules followed in the project:
+    This application follows some rules used in Java Server Side development.